Alanna Ritchie, Annuity.org Writer

 • The money lasts over time.

-If done right, the settlement plan will ensure the annuity income supports the child throughout their life by anticipating major financial needs at different ages.
+If done correctly, the settlement plan will ensure the annuity income supports the child throughout their life by anticipating major financial needs at different ages.

 The plan can be designed to provide for: